 Another independent door from the garden leads into a small entrance hallway off which are:

-Bedroom 6: A double bedroom with double bed (1.8m x 2m) and windows facing into the garden with Ensuite Bathroom 5 with washbasin, WC and bath with shower hose and a separate independent walk in shower.
+Bedroom 6 'The Blue Room': A double bedroom with double bed (1.8m x 2m) and windows facing into the garden with Ensuite Bathroom 5 with washbasin, WC and bath with shower hose and a separate independent walk in shower.

 An arch doorway through the wall out of the North East corner of the upper garden leads to a delightful small covered terrace with superb East facing views to the next Bastide village of Lauzerte.

-A door from the terrace leads into Bedroom 7 with double bed (1.9m x 2m) and windows facing North, South and East.
+A door from the terrace leads into Bedroom 7 'The Yellow Room' with double bed (1.9m x 2m) and windows facing North, South and East.
 Six steps ascend to its Ensuite Bathroom 6 with bath (and shower hose), washbasin and separate WC.